 Air conditioning systems, including wall air conditioners, geothermal units, mini-splits, and ducted central electric split and package units

 Electrical systems, including interior electrical lines, doorbells, ceiling fans, garage door openers, and the fuse panel box and main breaker

 Plumbing system, including conventional and tankless water heaters, toilets, valves, and faucets

 Home warranty plans summarize the levels of protection you can choose from.
 Our plans include three tiers of coverage:

-ShieldSilver Plan™: This is our most basic plan, which covers parts of 14 major systems in the heating and cooling, electrical, and plumbing categories.
+ShieldSilver Plan™: This is our most basic plan, which covers parts of 14 major systems in the heating and air conditioning, electrical, and plumbing categories.

 ShieldGold Plan™: This is our everyday plan, which offers all the benefits of the ShieldSilver™ plan but adds coverage for parts of 9 different laundry and kitchen appliances.